 When it's Time to Call a Professional

 We know the answer to 'Do cockroaches bite people' is yes.
-Although they are not dangerous, they carry diseases and allergens.
+Although cockroaches bite, they are not dangerous, they carry diseases and allergens.
 To prevent cockroach bites, you must get rid of the pest and related food sources that attract them.
 Call A.N.T.
 Pest Control today and prevent future cockroach bites by eliminating the roach population!